 A great first step to improving your interviewing skills is to practice.
-Luckily, we are conducting a NetworKings Bootcamp where we work with attendees on improving their social skills to conquer networking, dominate informational interviews, and find their dream job.
+Luckily, we have create a FREE e-guide where we share how you can work on improving your social skills to dominate informational interviews and find your dream job.

 This Is How to Improve

 Throughout their pages are scattered nuggets of information such as their mission, values, community outreach initiatives, and possibly high-level executive’s names.

 Beyond a company, you need to make sure that their culture will match yours.
 Employers are looking beyond a resume to find an employee that will fit with their company.
 The best way to get a feel for a company’s culture is through their website.

 Brush off your researching skills, it’s time to go digging for some information.
 This might be your employer for the next 2-5-10-20 years!
 It’s worth a shot to look into what they have done, what they are doing, and where they are planning to go.